bboge/me/set3/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 Exercise 3 was difficult, especially when trying to integrate the valid number check from exercise 2.
 Until I realised that I had to define a separate function outside of the main exercise.
-Had to do research on the use of 'prompt' to make it work.
-Still not too confident on these exercises.